dbvisel/oldschool4/README.md

  - google analytics
  - metadata
  - gdpr wrapper
+ - team needs to be responsive
+ - BUG: snappityness on /origins

 Maybe: figure out how to cache blurPaths?
 How much time are we spending on that?